naveenkumarbaraker/mp2/README.md

 $ ssh 172.31.34.132
 ```
 ## 5 – Setting Up the Worker Nodes
-After setting up Hadoop on the master node, we copy the settings to the three worker nodes.
+After setting up Hadoop on the master node, we copy the settings to the two worker nodes.
 First, we pack up the hadoop-3.3.6 folder on the master node.
 We then copy the package to the worker nodes.
 Next, we access each worker node, unpack the package, and install Java.

 ### 5.1 Creating a Hadoop Installation Package and Copy it to All Worker Nodes
 Assuming we are in the root home directory, i.e., /home/ec2-user/.
 If not, we can run the cd command to change the current directory to the root directory.
 We then run the following command to pack up the entire hadoop-3.3.6 folder into a single file:
 ```
 $ tar cvf Hadoop_Master.tar hadoop-3.3.6
 ```
-Next, we run the following three commands to copy the file to the three worker nodes:
+Next, we run the following two commands to copy the file to the two  worker nodes:
 ```
 $ scp Hadoop_Master.tar ec2-user@172.31.34.82:/home/ec2-user/Hadoop_Master.tar
 $ scp Hadoop_Master.tar ec2-user@172.31.33.70:/home/ec2-user/Hadoop_Master.tar